-The AHP Directors (Scotland) Group is fully committed to supporting the delivery of the ambitions of the Connecting People, Connecting Support programme locally across the professions.
+Committed to supporting the delivery of the ambitions of the Connecting People, Connecting Support programme locally across the professions.
 We can see that AHP leadership is driving improvement for people with dementia and those who support them across the country.
 There is more to be done, and we will continue to work to ensure that every AHP sees dementia as their business.